wzulfikar/lifelog/programming/Vim_Baby_Steps.md

   - to edit, type in `:e` and then filename
 - store configuration in your `~/.vimrc` file

+vim-vinegar (must-have):
-vim-vinegar : hit `-` to display current directory, etc. (must-have)
+- hit `-` to display current directory, etc.
+- shift + d : delete file/directory
+- d : create directory